magento/devdocs/guides/v2.0/contributor-guide/contributing.md

 ## Contribution requirements   {#requirements}

-1. Contributions must adhere to <a href="{{ page.baseurl }}/coding-standards/bk-coding-standards.html" target="_blank">Magento coding standards</a>.
+1. Contributions must adhere to [Magento coding standards]({{ page.baseurl }}/coding-standards/bk-coding-standards.html){: target="_blank"}.
-2. Refer to the Magento development team's <a href="{{ page.baseurl }}/contributor-guide/contributing_dod.html">Definition of Done</a>.
+2. Refer to the Magento development team's [Definition of Done]({{ page.baseurl }}/contributor-guide/contributing_dod.html).
 We use these guidelines internally to ensure that we deliver well-tested, well-documented, and solid code.
 We encourage you to use this as well!
 2. Pull requests (PRs) must be accompanied by a meaningful description of their purpose.
 Comprehensive descriptions increase the chances that a pull request is merged quickly and without additional clarification requests.
 3. Commits must be accompanied by meaningful commit messages.
 4. PRs that include bug fixes must be accompanied by a step-by-step description of how to reproduce the bug.